recidivism5/Destruction-Match/readme.md

 - Endless mode (Random backgrounds and objects)
 - Unlock themes and backgrounds for endless mode
 - Unlock custom cursors
+Customers come up and want some combination of items When you make a match, an item of that type drops from the sky.
+Select a customer bin and catch the right items.
+If you catch a wrong item, you get a chunk taken out of your time.

 ### Campaigns:
 - Juice Bar